Darvin DeShazer Scholarship Program

 Application deadline: May 31

 We envision these scholarships going to support community lab spaces, sequencing equipment, cultivation workshops, documentation of new species, bio/mycoremediation, and fungi-related educational outreach.
+Pitch us your best ideas.

-If awarded a scholarship we do ask that you will be willing to present a summary of your work at our monthly SOMA members meeting or at our annual SOMA camp.
+If awarded a scholarship we do ask that you will be willing to present a summary of your work at our monthly SOMA members meeting or at our annual SOMA Camp.

-Community-Science Scholarship Application & Guidelines
+2024 Community-Science Scholarship Application & Guidelines

 Required materials in addition to application: